argemflores/argemflores/README.md

 # Hi!
 I'm Argem 🧑🏻

-> `Under construction 🚧`
+`Under construction 🚧`

 🏢 I'm a senior engineer at a not-for-profit organization in the Philippines.
 My primary job is in back-end development: database, API, migration, and testing.

 🏠 I like to explore new stuff, especially in software development, personal productivity, and gaming.

-📖 I'm currently learning Python, Spanish, and piano.
+📖 I'm currently learning Python, Spanish, and piano, and playing Octopath Traveler and Undertale.

 ## Experiences